moveit/roscon24/README.md

 #### Building the Docker Image

-For the purposes of the workshop, please use the image provided in [the lastes release](https://github.com/moveit/roscon24/releases).
+For the purposes of the workshop, please use the image provided in [the lastest release](https://github.com/moveit/roscon24/releases).

 To build the image, use the `docker/build.sh` script: